dessalines/essays/recipes/sourdough_bread.md

 - Fold the dough by lifting it up, pulling it over, then rotating the bowl 90°.
 Fold it 4 times (rotating 4 times).
 Repeat these 4 folds every 30 minutes for 2.5 hours.
 - Let the dough rise another 1 hour.
 - Sprinkle some flour on the counter, pour the dough onto it, and split into two equal loaves with a pastry scraper.
 - Work these into rounds by "turning left while driving", and place them into the iron pots, covered.
+(Place them in an warmed oven, but turn the heat off).
-- Let rise for 1.5 hours
+- Let rise for 1.5 hours.
+- Take them out of the iron pots, and rework them into rounds again.
+Place back in pots.
 - Score the tops of the loaves with a knife, a cross works.
 - Heat oven to 500°.
 - Put covered pots into oven, cook for 25 minutes.